maildev/maildev/README.md

 Enabling the auto relay mode will automatically send each email to it's recipient without the need to click the "Relay" button mentioned above.
 The outgoing email options are required to enable this feature.

+Optionally you may pass an single email address which Maildev will forward all emails to instead of the original recipient.
+For example, using `--auto-relay you@example.com` will forward all emails to that address automatically.

 Additionally, you can pass a valid json file with additional configuration for what email addresses you would like to `allow` or `deny`.
 The last matching